Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{remark}[G\"odel 1931 has both a diagonal skeleton and a reflective soul; DP shares only the soul] G\"odel's 1931 theorem has two structural components that the LCEL schema of Section~\ref{subsec:lcel-schema} disentangles, and isolating them clarifies what Theorem~\ref{thm:structural-identity} does and does not claim.
+\begin{remark}[G\"odel 1931 carries both components; DP carries the reflection component alone] G\"odel's 1931 theorem~\cite{godel1931} has two structural components that the LCEL schema of Section~\ref{subsec:lcel-schema} disentangles, and isolating them fixes the scope of Theorem~\ref{thm:structural-identity}.
 The \emph{construction} of the G\"odel sentence $G_{\mathrm{PA}}$ via the diagonal lemma is a Lawvere and Yanofsky instance: the code-carrier is formulas-with-one-free-variable, the value object is truth values of closed sentences, the internal evaluation map is $H(\ulcorner\varphi\urcorner)$, and the fixed-point-free endomap on the value object is $\alpha = \neg\mathrm{Prov}_T(\ulcorner\cdot\urcorner)$.
 On that reading the \emph{existence} of an undecidable sentence belongs to the diagonal family: the construction produces an internal self-reference, and the contradiction under $\alpha$'s fixed-point-freeness yields the obstruction.
-The \emph{content} of first incompleteness, namely that the unprovable sentence is also true in the standard model, does not come from the diagonal construction.
-It requires the soundness step $\mathrm{Prov}_T(\ulcorner\sigma\urcorner) \to \sigma$, which is an external license rather than an internal self-referential move, and the canonical ascent through $\mathrm{Con}(T)$, $\mathrm{RFN}(T)$, $\mathrm{RFN}_{\Sigma_n}(T)$, and iterated reflection progressions~\cite{feferman1962transfinite,kreisellevy1968reflection,beklemishev1995iteratedreflection,beklemishev2005,beklemishev2018reflection} is a canonical reflection-family phenomenon.
-Theorem~\ref{thm:structural-identity} compares G\"odel's \emph{reflective ascent} with the dependency-pair confession, not G\"odel's diagonal construction with the confession: the dependency-pair side shares the reflective soul, not the diagonal skeleton.
-Proposition~\ref{prop:not-diagonal} already records the absence of the diagonal skeleton on the dependency-pair side; the present remark records that G\"odel 1931 itself has both components, and that the structural identity operates at the reflective component only. \end{remark}
+The \emph{content} of first incompleteness, namely that the unprovable sentence is also true in the standard model, comes from the soundness step $\mathrm{Prov}_T(\ulcorner\sigma\urcorner) \to \sigma$ rather than from the diagonal construction: that step is an external license rather than an internal self-referential move, and the canonical ascent through $\mathrm{Con}(T)$, $\mathrm{RFN}(T)$, $\mathrm{RFN}_{\Sigma_n}(T)$, and iterated reflection progressions~\cite{feferman1962transfinite,kreisellevy1968reflection,beklemishev1995iteratedreflection,beklemishev2005,beklemishev2018reflection} is a canonical reflection-family phenomenon.
+Theorem~\ref{thm:structural-identity} compares G\"odel's \emph{reflective ascent} with the dependency-pair confession rather than G\"odel's diagonal construction with the confession: the dependency-pair side carries the reflection component alone.
+Proposition~\ref{prop:not-diagonal} already records the absence of the diagonal component on the dependency-pair side; the present remark records that G\"odel 1931 itself has both components, and that the structural identity operates at the reflective component only. \end{remark}